rjohndesales/Data-Analytics-Repo/Database Management Tasks using SQL/README.md

 # Datasets:
 - 1 mental health dataset from ourworldindata.com
-- 1 dataset focused on life expectancy and health care expenditure
+- 1 dataset focused on life expectancy and health care expenditure also from ourworldindata.com